QasimK/arch-desktop/src/14_cloud_storage.md

 ## Resilio

-TODO: PKGBUILD has a bug where it doesn't set chmod o+r for `/etc/rslsync.conf`.
+TODO: `PKGBUILD` has a bug where it doesn't set `chmod o+r /etc/rslsync.conf`.
+In fact it doesn't set any file permissions at all.

 Follow the setup instructions.